-When considering becoming a virtual assistant one thing that comes into mind is "will I need to learn new software?".
+When considering becoming a virtual assistant one thing that comes to mind is "will I need to learn new software?".
 The answer is yes and no. The good news is you can start your virtual assistant business right now and not have to learn a ton of new software.

 Below is my short-list of must-have online tools to make the most of your working relationship with your clients.

-GSuite is by far one of my favourite online tools and is the most important online set of tools for any virtual assistant.
+GSuite is by far one of my favorite online tools and is the most important online set of tools for any virtual assistant.
 For those of you who don’t know, GSuite is a web-based office suite (like Microsoft Suite just in the cloud).
 All you need to get started with GSuite is a Gmail account.
 I use Google Docs for document creation, spreadsheets, internet forms and presentations (like PowerPoint).
-You won’t ever have to “save” another document/spreadsheet/presentation for your client, simply send an email saying “changes have been made!"
+You won’t ever have to “save” another document/spreadsheet/presentation for your client, simply send an email saying “changes have been made!".

 Whenever I have a conference call or video call with a prospect or client, I use Zoom.
 Zoom is free for calls up to 40 minutes in length.
 After 40 minutes, you'll be cut of mid-sentence or you can upgrade to their paid account to get unlimited time.
 Zoom is an excellent free service for video conference, webinars, or online training (ability to share your screen).

 Asana is a project management system that keeps me organized so I know what projects are happening and what tasks I need to complete each week.
 It has a beautiful interface and allows me to delegate tasks and assign a due date easily.
 I get email reminders when tasks are due or completed.
 Without Asana my business would be a hot mess.
 I can add my clients to my projects as well as team members.

 want to launch your own virtual assistant business?

 Make sure to grab the exact software I use right here!